aurorascharff/rsc-workshop/STEPS-4h.md

 - Next.js does not have type safe routes like i.e tanstack router.
 Make the props unknown.
 Mention next-safe-navigation and show schema.
 And the await params was a breaking change with next.js 15.
 - Throw fra contactId and a contactId/not-found.tsx.
 - Add not-found.tsx global
-- There are other errors and error boundaries like this
+- There are other errors and error boundaries like this, recently for forbidden() and unauthorized()
 - Fetch data in ContactForm
 - (In the future we can reuse this data fetch with use cache)
 - Discuss composition and compare with React Query